niplav/site/masturbation_and_attractiveness.md

 ### Typical WEIRDness

 [WEIRD](https://en.wikipedia.org/wiki/Psychology#WEIRD_bias) usually
-refers to "Western, educated, industrialized, rich, democratic" – the demographic of the average study performed with college students.
+refers to "Western, educated, industrialized, rich, democratic"—the demographic of the average study performed with college students.
 In the context of this experiment, all five of these factors apply to the experimenter (myself), but it is much less clear how many of